Copper rebounds from sell-off, Peru supply threat supports - Up News Info

 Meanwhile, residents near MMG Ltd’s Las Bambas copper mine in the Peruvian Andes have blocked a road used to transport the metal after a two-week truce, community leaders said on Tuesday.

-Earlier this month, Andina mine in Chile was operating at a reduced level due to a labor strike, while workers at another mine in Chile – Minera Lumina Copper – also walked off the job.
+Earlier this month, the Andina mine in Chile was operating at a reduced level due to a strike, while workers at Chile’s Minera Lumina Copper mine also walked off the job.

 FUNDAMENTALS